 Before we get to what it may cover, keep in mind these three trip cancellation insurance basics:

 - Coverage needs to be purchased before the trip – and before potential difficulties arise.
-(You can buy trip cancellation after a hurricane warning threatens your weekend trip, but your claim will be denied, since at that point the hurricane was NOT sudden or unforeseen.)
+For example, if you purchase trip cancellation after a hurricane warning is issued, the hurricane is at that point considered a known event and will not be covered.

-- Unless you get a very expensive “Cancel for any reason” policy, valid reasons for cancellation are set forth by the policy.
+- Unless you get “cancel for any reason” policy (the more expensive option), valid reasons for cancellation are set forth by the policy.

 Policies vary widely, but trip cancellation insurance is generally intended to help protect you in the following kinds of scenarios: